-Join Cedric Pontet and Guy Fabien from Agile Partner for these 4 half-day modules Agile Boot Camp!
+Join Cedric Pontet from Agile Partner for this 4 half-day modules Agile Boot Camp!

 This workshop is for anyone interested in bootstrapping one or more agile teams, whether they are directly involved in a team (e.g. Software developer, Product manager, Facilitator) or secondarily impacted by this change (e.g. UX designer, Ops engineer, Team manager, Competence center manager, Talent manager).

 - What are the challenges that a team must tackle to perform durably?

 - How to increase a project’s chances of success?